LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Rust/README.md

   - This is not a benchmark but rather a tool to generate CPU load and measure the scalability of the CPU on a system

 ### How to run [test_cpu_parallel](test_cpu_parallel)
-  - Option 1, run from a docker image
+  - Option 1, run from a contained image using Docker or Kubernetes, see [Container](Container) for details
     ```
     docker run lucacanali/test_cpu_parallel /opt/test_cpu_parallel -w 2
     ```